knowit/frontiers-guidelines/examples/climate/CONTRIBUTING.md

 ### HTML methodology and principles

 When writing new html templates for new components, it is important to remember which of these elements should be interactable or represent something to the user.
-Semantic representation should always be a priority, that; and various elements that fulfill UU requirements.
+Semantic representation should always be a priority, that; and various elements that should fulfill UU requirements.

 A good idea is to create a specialized version of an element that lies within the same category so to speak: like a `<Text />` component for example.
 This allows for a singular point of entry if something needs to be adjusted, as well as forcing people to use semantic representation of various text elements, such as `<h1 />`, `<h2 />`, etc. Another neat thing about using defined elements is that you could always cement their ideal default state throughout your application.